netsells/NSSlidingSegmentedControl/README.md

 ## License

-SlidingSegmentedControl is available under the MIT license.
+NSSlidingSegmentedControl is available under the MIT license.
 See the LICENSE file for more info.